osuuj/nokia-city-data-analysis/client/shared/@docs/components/error.md

 # Error Handling Components

-This directory contains components for handling errors throughout the application.
+This document provides information about components for handling errors throughout the application.

 ## Components